 On one piece of each of the fins, layout and sew the fin scales into place.
 I’ve included a diagram on the pattern pieces to help with the placement.

-Then with wrong sides facing, sew 2 fin pieces together leaving the straight edge open.
+Then with the wrong sides facing, sew 2 fin pieces together leaving the straight edge open.
 Lightly stuff the fin and sew the open edge closed.
 Repeat for the 2 front fins and 2 back fins.
 Set aside.

 On both pieces of the head, layout and sew the eye pieces and scales in place.
-Then with wrong sides facing, sew the head pieces together around the perimeter leaving the straight edge open for stuffing.
+Then with the wrong sides facing, sew the head pieces together around the perimeter leaving the straight edge open for stuffing.
 Fill the head with poly-fil.
 Fold the straight edge of the head flat in the opposite direction of the first seam.
 The neck will then sit flat against the bottom of the shell.